 Frequently Asked Questions

-Q. What departments offer Prior Learning Assessment (PLA)?
+Q. What departments offer assessment of Prior Learning (PL)?

 A. Most departments offer the option of challenging courses; however, not all courses are challengeable.
 At Edmonds CC, credit for prior learning is awarded on a "course equivalency" model.
 That means that if your learning meets the specific outcomes of an Edmonds CC course, you have the opportunity to "challenge" the course.
 Learning that does not meet the outcomes of a specific Edmonds CC course, may be validated through a Special Project that may result in elective credit.

 Q. How will I earn college credit?

 A. You will be assessed through the course challenge process that will determine the degree to which you have met the learning outcomes of the course challenged.
 This could be a test but it could also be a demonstration, written documentation, oral interview or other appropriate method by which the faculty assessor determines your understanding of the subject matter.
 Your grade and credits will be transcripted the quarter in which they were earned.
 All credits will be counted toward Edmonds CC's residency requirement and will be calculated into your grade point average (GPA).

 Q. What kind of learning is appropriate?